 So when pirates burn ships and her father is arrested, Caro volunteers to transport mysterious cargo in exchange for his release.
 Secretly, Caro hopes that by piloting her own wherry, the river god will finally speak her name.

-I received a free Advanced Reader Copy of The Takedown in exchange for an honest review.
+I received a free advanced reader copy of Follow Me Back in exchange for an unbiased review.

 Kyla Cheng doesn’t expect you to like her.
 For the record, she doesn’t need you to.
 On track to be valedictorian, she’s president of her community club, a debate team champ, plus the yummy Mackenzie Rodriguez has firmly attached himself to her hip.
 She and her three high-powered best friends don’t just own their senior year at their exclusive Park Slope, Brooklyn high school, they practically define the hated species Popular.
 Kyla’s even managed to make it through high school completely unscathed.

 Until someone takes issue with this arrangement.